adunis/globe-seekers-vault/notes/Mecha PbA Rules/Mecha Sheets.md

     - **Harm:** 3 | **Tags:** Melee

-    - **Description:** The two semi-autonomous drones are equipped with powerful jaws and vibro-claws for tearing into enemy mechs.
+    - **Description:** The  semi-autonomous drones are equipped with powerful jaws and vibro-claws for tearing into enemy mechs.

     - **System & Loadout:** Drone-based.
 Your Harm is dealt by the drones.